mrn-aglic/datapipelines-airflow-book/chapter07/README.md

 I'm going to try and explain what I did and why I did it.

 The entire folder is basically split into two parts:
-1. digit_classifier - which has some examples before
+1. digit_classifier - which has some extra examples and
-the book starts with the larger digit classifier example, including that example (in short until chapter 7.2).
+including that example the digit classifier example (in short until chapter 7.2).
+Note that I kept minio in the docker-compose file and some DAGs that use it.
+What you really need if you follow the book is an `aws account`.
+The `digit classifier` example cannot be completed without it.
+A partial implementation that uses minio is provided.
 2. inside_airbnb - which starts from chapter 7.2.

 # Digit classifier example